NotMyself/Sisyphus/readme.md

     - AssemblyDescription
     - Guid
 11. Right click the Solution and select Manage Nuget Packages for Solution.
-12. You may be prompted for credentails for the Hanfire nuget feed, they can be found in [nuget.config](nuget.config).
+12. You may be prompted for credentails for the Hanfire nuget feed, they can be found in [NuGet.config](/NuGet.config?raw=true).
 13. Add NuGet references to the following pacakges to your project using the installed tab of the Nuget Manager:
     - Autofac
     - Hangfire.Pro